Aslam1001/P10-Arduino/README.md

-This is a simple code to display the ASCII character on the P10 LED Display.
+This Project Contains The Codes to display the ASCII character on the P10 LED Display.
 Code Coming Soon..........................